zgoda/corslib/README.rst

 This is framework- and protocol-agnostic library that provides CORS policy object that is able to generate both preflight and regular response headers for `Cross Origin Resource Sharing <https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS>`_.

 It tries to be as secure as it's possible while being usable for both development and production.
-The goal is to provide header generation facility that has no inherent insecurities and does not pruce insecure result under any circumstances.
+The goal is to provide header generation facility that has no inherent insecurities and does not produce insecure result under any circumstances.